UX Design Processes

 5. Ratcliffe, L., & McNeill, M. (2011).
 Agile Experience Design: A Digital Designer's Guide to Agile, Lean, and Continuous.
 John Wiley & Sons.

 This book helps designers transition from a traditional waterfall approach to an agile project workflow.
-It outlines strategies for integrating UX design into an agile process, ensuring that user needs and experiences remain a top priority.
+It outlines strategies for integrating UX design into an agile process, making sure that user needs and experiences do remain a top priority.
 The book equips designers with the tools and techniques to collaborate effectively with cross-functional teams, iterate quickly, and deliver user-centric digital products in an Agile environment.

 6. Norman, D. A. (2013).
 The Design of Everyday Things.
 Basic books.